kjosib/glowing-chainsaw/docs/source/language.rst

 got mentioned in a data stream.
 Second, a menu may not have a field called :code:`_`, because that would make no sense.

-Defining Named Routes
+Defining Named Zones
 .............................

-Please Note:
-	This part describes a new feature under active development.
-	It does not work as described just yet.

 Concept:
-	Named routes attach a name to a specific section of a layout structure, for later reference elsewhere as a shorter, more shelf-stable alternative to the equivalent list of axis criteria.
+	Named zones attach a name to a specific section of a layout structure, for later reference elsewhere as a shorter, more shelf-stable alternative to the equivalent list of axis criteria.